30 No-Cook Potluck and Picnic Recipes

 Sweet, citrusy homemade dressing adds amazing flavor to a veggie layer salad, and it has fewer than 50 calories per serving!
 Chill salad and dressing separately up to 24 hours before serving.

 Layer Provolone and Parmesan cheeses with fresh cilantro, mint, a chile pepper and sliced cucumber for a refreshingly light sandwich.

 Chicken Taco Salad

 Pick up a rotisserie chicken and a few veggies, and in 20 minutes, you can serve this colorful, crowd-pleasing salad.

 Waldorf Chicken Salad

 All the traditional Waldorf ingredients are here: apple, grapes, walnuts, celery and mayo.
-This is a great choice to pack for weekday lunches.
+This is a great choice to pack for weekday lunches or picnics.

 Savoy Cabbage Salad